jhustles/newegg_webscraper_crawler_dataExtraction_automated/README.md

 ![user_input1](./images/input2.PNG)

-* Three potential outputs:
+* Three Potential Outputs:

-- 1) Each Scraped page as a seperate CSV file in the processing folder
+1) Each Scraped page as a seperate CSV file in the processing folder

 ![user_input1](./images/processing_folder.PNG)

-- 2) One CSV file of all pages scraped in one CSV file in the final_output folder
+2) One CSV file of all pages scraped in one CSV file in the final_output folder

 ![user_input1](./images/finshed_outputs.PNG)

-## Sample Code And Findings
+## Program Preview And Findings

 * Welcome to NewEgg.com Supervised Web Crawler and Scraper - please see an example of the introduction to the program and where and how the user will be asked to input the URL to their custom laptop search query.